 We used a portion of the proceeds from our IPO to purchase membership units in HLA from certain of the existing direct or indirect members of HLA, which resulted in an increase in our share of the tax basis of the assets of HLA that otherwise would not have been available.
 The HLA membership units held directly or indirectly by the members of HLA other than us, including members of our senior management team, may in the future be exchanged for shares of our Class A common stock.
-Similar to our initial purchase of membership units, those exchanges are also likely to result in increases in our share of the tax basis of the assets of HLA that otherwise be required to pay in the future, although it is possible that the IRS might challenge all or part of that tax basis increase, and a court might sustain such a challenge.
+Similar to our initial purchase of membership units, those exchanges are also likely to result in increases in our share of the tax basis of the assets of HLA that otherwise would not have been available.
+These increases in tax basis may reduce the amount of tax that we would otherwise be required to pay in the future, although it is possible that the IRS might challenge all or part of that tax basis increase, and a court might sustain such a challenge.
 Our ability to achieve benefits from any tax basis increase will depend upon a number of factors, as discussed below, including the timing and amount of our future income.